NCF General Membership Meeting & Annual Symposium

 Please stop by the Book Sale in the lobby area during our programs.
 We accept cash and checks, and are adding credit and debit cards.
 Please help us continue this source of income by contributing and buying books.

-Every other year the NCMF’s October program coincides with the NSA’s Center for Cryptologic History’s (CCH) bi-ennial Symposium on Cryptologic History.
+Every other year the NCF’s GMM/Symposium coincides with the NSA’s Center for Cryptologic History’s (CCH) bi-ennial Symposium on Cryptologic History.
 The pairing of the events is often referred to as “Three Days of Cryptologic History” and attracts speakers and attendees from all over the world.
-The next pairing of these events will take place in October 2019.
-When these events occur together, the NCMF program takes place on a Wednesday, followed by the CCH Symposium on Thursday and Friday.
+When these events occur together, the NCF program takes place on a Wednesday, followed by the CCH Symposium on Thursday and Friday.
+This pairing will take place again in May 2022 with the NCF GMM taking place on 10 May.

 PREVIOUS MEMBERSHIP MEETINGS & SYMPOSIUMS